Qubes-Community/Contents/_tmp/issue-37.md

 The instructions below show how to resize a VM's private volume.
 For root volumes, swap the `-private` volume suffix with `-root`.

 1. backup your data with `qvm-clone` , `qvm-backup`, or your own backup mechanism.
-Do not rely only on snapshots (yet).
+Do not rely only on snapshots (yet)
 2. stop the VM (eg. 'largeVM') whose volume has to be resized
 3. start another VM (eg. 'tempVM') with largeVM's private volume attached: